5 Things To Do Before You Even Think About Getting A Divorce

 5. Take concrete steps to safeguard your assets before you and your spouse begin discussing divorce.

-One of these steps is to take possession of certain assets during separation, especially those assets you wish to be using, such as furniture and vehicles, and those assets that might be liquidated by your spouse, including precious gems and stones, other collectibles, cash, and bearer bonds.
+One of these steps is to take possession of certain assets during separation, especially any assets you wish to continue to use, such as furniture and vehicles, and those assets that might be liquidated by your spouse, including precious gems and stones, other collectibles, cash, and bearer bonds.
+Ultimately, knowing how to protect your finances during the divorce process sooner rather than later is the key to a successful divorce.
+With this in mind, reaching out to a local law firm for additional financial advice from a legal perspective is almost always in your best interest.

 Another self-protective step is to file what is known as a Lis Pendens in the Deeds Office of any county where you and/or your spouse own real property.
 The lis pendens puts third parties on notice of your claim to have an interest in the real estate against which the lis pendens is docketed.
 The lis pendens is basically a notice of pending litigation that may affect real property.
 A properly recorded and served lis pendens clouds the title to the property, preventing an effective sale of the property behind your back.
 The rules regarding a lis pendens contain very specific requirements, all of which are spelled out in section 1-116 and the following sections of the North Carolina General Statutes.